HwWobbe/WipHww/README.md

 - previous copyBlock worked, but ...
   - these are quite unlikely to support imbedded links, since it is intended to be a documentation tool
+- some instances still have examples that WORK and at a mid (not top) placement was also found to be working, but may have been damaged
+  - deeper indentation finally made it work.
+  - this now allows Cascades
+    - will links work in these blocks
+      - can HTML anchors be used

 <hr>